 - Beat egg yolks with honey until pale yellow and quite firm.
 Add vanilla extract.
-Place the egg yolk mixture over hot water (not quite-simmering water) and continue beating for 3-4 minutes (the mixture should be quite hot).
+Place the egg yolk mixture over hot water (not-quite-simmering water) and continue beating for 3-4 minutes (the mixture should be quite hot).
 Then beat over cold water for 3-4 minutes.*

 - Melt the chocolate with coffee in a water bath.
-Remove from the heat and add coconut butter (a little at time).
+Remove from the heat and add coconut butter (a little at a time).
 Continue beating until smooth.
 Add the chocolate mixture to the egg yolk mixture.

 - Beat the egg whites and salt until it´s foamy.
 Add 1 tsp of honey and beat until soft peaks are formed.

 - Stir ¼ of the egg whites into the egg yolks and chocolate mixture.
 Fold the rest of the egg whites into the mixture.

 - Put the mixture to the serving glasses and refrigerate at least 2 hours or overnight.

 - Decorate with chocolate or berries and serve.